 Change that line to:

-Save the file and exit with CTRL+X. Afterwards restart the SSH daemon with:
+Save the file and exit with CTRL+X. Afterward restart the SSH daemon with:

 sudo service ssh restart